What’s New in 2026

 Hospitality employers can’t apply tip credits for service workers:

 Before using a tip credit for a service employee, a New York hospitality employer must ensure that the employee’s average weekly tips exceed the required threshold.
 This threshold must be higher than the tip credit amount.
-If the employee’s average weekly tips don’t exceed the threshold, the employer cannot calculate the employee’s wages using a tip credit.
+If the employee’s average weekly tips don’t exceed the threshold, the employer can’t calculate the employee’s wages using a tip credit.

-The thresholds for service workers in 2025 are:
+The thresholds for service workers from January 1, 2026, to December 31, 2026, are:

-Work Location | Resort hotel workers | Restaurant and all-year hotel workers |
+| Work location | Resort hotel workers | Restaurant and all-year hotel workers |

-New York City, Long Island, and Westchester County | $9.25 | $3.55 |
+| New York City, Long Island, and Westchester County | $9.55/hour | $3.65/hour |

-Remainder of New York state | $8.70 | $3.30 |
+| Remainder of New York state | $9/hour | $3.40/hour |

-Overtime Laws
+Overtime laws

-Exemptions from Overtime Laws
+Exemptions from overtime laws

 - Outside salespeople